Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 The R-learner estimates the ITEs in two steps \cite{Nie2020}: \begin{enumerate} \item Fit the response function $\hat{\mu}(x)$ and the propensity scores $\hat{\pi}(x)$ with a base learner. \item Estimate ITEs by minimizing the R-loss, which uses Robinson's decomposition \cite{Robinson1988}:

-where $\Lambda_n(\tau(\cdot))$ is a regularization term on the complexity of $\tau(\cdot)$. \end{enumerate} The response function and the propensity scores can be fitted using a cross-validation procedure and the regularization could be done with a penalized regression for instance \cite{Nie2020}.
+where $\Lambda_n(\tau(\cdot))$ is a regularization term on the complexity of $\tau(\cdot)$. \end{enumerate} The response function and the propensity scores can be fitted using a cross-validation procedure and the regularization could be done with a penalized regression such as lasso or ridge, for instance, when logistic regression is used as a base learner \cite{Nie2020}.
+When random forests are used, regularization is achieved by tuning the hyperparameters, particularly by limiting the tree's depth and the number of variables used to build the trees.